JeffreyBull76/CI_project5/README.md

 * NAVBAR STRUCTURE:
   * The shop button loads a html template (using includes) that iterates through our two product cateogories.
   This allows for new categories to be added dynamically.
 And a third static element which goes to an all products view.
-  * Contact button is populated with two options:
+  * Connect button is populated with two options:
-    * A connect option to allow users to submit forms to the sites admin.
+    * A contact option to allow users to submit forms to the sites admin.
     * If an admin is logged in this shows the number of messages requiring attention (or displays a message saying no messages)
   * My account is populated with 2 options for non logged users:
     * Register